 Aspals Legal Pages is aimed primarily at military and international lawyers involved in court martial defence work in the UK.
 The principal webmaster is a former Army Legal Services Officer and the site hosts contributions from practising and non-practising lawyers.
 It includes digests of domestic court martial cases and international cases, and links to relevant legislation, news and articles about military law.
 There is also a password-restricted section accessible by those making a donation.

 Baha Mousa was an Iraqi civilian who died in Iraq in September 2003 while in the custody of British soldiers.
-A public inquiry into the circumstances surrounding the death of Baha Mousa and the treatment of other Iraqi citizens who were detained with him in Basra was formally opened in July 2009 under the chairmanship of Sir William Gage.
+A public inquiry into the circumstances surrounding the death of Baha Mousa and the treatment of other Iraqi citizens who were detained with him in Basra was chaired by Sir William Gage.
 Documents on the site, now archived in the UK Government Web Archive, include transcripts of hearings, evidence, key documents, FAQs, press notices, and the inquiry’s report, published 8 September 2011.
 (The report is also available on the GOV.UK site.)

 A review of the circumstances surrounding the deaths of four soldiers at Princess Royal Barracks, Deepcut, between 1995 and 2002 was carried out by Nicholas Blake QC (later Mr Justice Blake).
 The full text of his report, published 29 March 2006, is available here on the GOV.UK web site.